On this page:

 Will my child need more tests after the UTI is gone?

 Talk with your child’s health care provider after your child’s UTI is gone.
 The health care provider may want to do more tests to check for VUR or a blockage in the urinary tract.
 Repeated infections in an abnormal urinary tract may cause kidney damage.
 The kinds of tests ordered will depend on the child and the type of infection.
 VUR and blockages in the urinary tract often go away as a child grows.
 In some cases, surgery may be needed to correct any defects in the urinary tract.
-More information about tests for VUR or a blockage in the urinary tract can be found in the National Kidney and Urologic Diseases Information Clearinghouse (NKUDIC) fact sheet Urinary Tract Infections in Children at www.urologic.niddk.nih.gov.
+More information about tests for VUR or a blockage in the urinary tract is provided in the NIDDK health topic, Urinary Tract Infections in Children.

 How can UTIs be prevented?